 Glaucoma affects the health of your optic nerve and can lead to blindness if left untreated.
 There isn’t a cure for glaucoma, but Dr. Laura Pallan of Ophthalmology Consultants is an eye care specialist who can design a treatment plan to limit damage from glaucoma and preserve your vision.
-Because early detection is vital to effective treatment, Dr. Pallan uses the most advanced glaucoma screening methods available in her offices in Moon, Moon Township, and the Brentwood area of Pittsburgh, Pennsylvania.
+Because early detection is vital to effective treatment, Dr. Pallan uses the most advanced glaucoma screening methods available in her offices in Moon Township, and the Brentwood area of Pittsburgh, Pennsylvania.
 Contact the office for an eye exam that includes glaucoma screening today.

 Glaucoma often is linked to a buildup of fluid inside your eye which causes increased pressure – intraocular pressure – which can damage the nerve that transmits images to your brain.
 Sometimes, however, you can develop glaucoma even with normal intraocular pressures.
 Thus, an effective screening for glaucoma should include tonometry, which checks the intraocular pressure in your eyes, as well as a careful examination of the optic nerve, which can only be accomplished with a dilated eye exam.